vladavilov/playground/git-epic-creator/services/ui_service/README.md

 - Status badges update in real-time
 - Thought streams append to active thinking box
 - Automatic scrolling to latest updates

+**Project Progress Matching**:
+- The `project_progress` event handler in `projects-page-controller.js` matches `msg.project_id` against `project.id` (both are Project Management Service UUIDs)
+- This ensures document processing and RAG ingestion status updates are properly displayed in the project logs panel
+- Upload panel shows real-time progress with percentage complete and status messages
+- Error messages from failed document processing are displayed in the logs panel with specific failure details

 ### State Management